Top Interview Etiquette Rules

 Don't interrupt

-If you want to bring up something important, do it closer to the end of the interview.
+If you want to bring up something important, do it closer to the end of the interrogation.
 You might want to explain why you're changing industries or tell about the volunteering project that helped boost your leadership skills.
 If you believe that this detail can be a game-changer, tell them about it.

 Be concise